Harriet-Blundell/Guardian/README.md

 4. Get started by registering for a developer key by using [The Guardian API key](https://open-platform.theguardian.com/access/) and create a **config.js** file in TheGuardian directory and paste the code below into the file:

+Replace **"your API key"** with the API key the Guardian provides you

 ```bash
 const config = {
     apiKey: "your API key",